Ouranosinc/Magpie/docs/permissions.rst

 - **Access Permissions**:
     Represents the required level of :term:`Permission` needed to access `Magpie` API routes to request details.
 These can be referred to as "roles", but are inferred by :term:`Group` memberships of the :term:`Logged User` attempting to complete the request.
-See `Route Access`_ details.
+It is the only kind of :term:`Permission` which the values are not retrieved from the enum :class:`magpie.permissions.Permission`, but rather from a combination of special :term:`Group` and :ref:`Configuration` constants.
+See `Route Access`_ for more details.

 .. following are potential but not implemented: ownership permissions: